Ian84Be/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .map is non-mutative and returns a new array. forEach is used to iterate over every element of an array and execute a specific function.

 2. What is the difference between a function and a method?

+They are nearly identical except from how they can be used and where they live inside the code.
+A method is function that is directly assigned to an object, or class of objects, and can only be used by those objects, whereas a function is free to be used with any input.

 3. What is closure?

+Closure is a technique which uses a nested function to store variables created in an outer, enclosing function beyond the execution of that outer function.
+Normally, these variables are destroyed when the outer function completes, but using a closure allows you to access those variables through the scope of the inner function.

 4. Describe the four rules of the 'this' keyword.

+ONE - global object binding: when in the global scope, the value of 'this' will be bound to the window/console object.

+TWO - implicit binding: when a function is called by a preceding dot, 'this' is bound to the object to the left of the dot.

+THREE - new binding: when a constructor function is ued, 'this' is bound to the specific instance of the new object.

+FOUR - explicit binding: when a .call or .apply method is used, 'this' is explicitly bound by using the parameters of those methods.

 5. Why do we need super() in an extended class?

+Super() performs the 'under-the-hood' work of prototypal inheritance, drawing in the attributes AND methods of the parent class.
+This one function replaces the need for Parent.call(this, att) && Child.prototype = Object.create(Parent.prototype)

 ## Project Set up